streetturtle/awesome-wm-widgets/spotify-widget/README.md

 Note that widget uses the Arc icon theme, so it should be [installed](https://github.com/horst3180/arc-icon-theme#installation) first under **/usr/share/icons/Arc/** folder.

-Also this widget uses the output of the **spotify_stat** script which could be found in the widget folder.

 ## Installation

 First you need to have spotify CLI installed.
 Here is how you can do it (except widget part): [pavelmakhov.com/2016/02/awesome-wm-spotify](http://pavelmakhov.com/2016/02/awesome-wm-spotify)